 Antioxidants.
 Free radicals.
 These are terms you’ve probably seen on beauty product labels or heard during discussions about moisturizers.
 You most likely look for those terms when filling up your grocery cart.

 To better understand the antioxidants' role as an effective tool to address the signs of aging, we need to look at oxidative stress and the role of free radicals.

-As part of the body's metabolic processes, oxygen molecules split into single atoms so they end up with unpaired electrons, which makes them unstable.
+As part of the body's metabolic processes, oxygen molecules split into single atoms, so they end up with unpaired electrons, making them unstable.
 These unstable free radicals scavenge through the body to steal a partner from an already paired atom.
 This leaves a new free radical that needs to find a paired electron, setting off a chain of free radicals.

 Unchecked, these free radicals wreak havoc in the body, leaving tissues and cells damaged.
 When free radicals outnumber antioxidants, oxidative stress occurs.
 Oxidative stress is associated with everything from aging to almost all chronic diseases.

-And for your skin, an imbalance of free radicals causes premature aging, something none of us want.
+And for your skin, an imbalance of free radicals causes the appearance of premature aging, something none of us want.

 Free radicals are a natural byproduct of metabolic processes like breathing.
 However, certain lifestyle or environmental factors can take free radicals from a natural occurrence to an out-of-control problem with serious health consequences.